pact-foundation/pact_broker-client/README.md

   pact-broker can-i-deploy -a, --pacticipant=PACTICIPANT -b, --broker-base-url=BROKER_BASE_URL

 Options:
+  -a, --pacticipant=PACTICIPANT
-  -a, --pacticipant=PACTICIPANT            # The pacticipant name.
+                # The pacticipant name.
 Use once for each pacticipant being checked.
+  -e, [--version=VERSION]
-  -e, [--version=VERSION]                  # The pacticipant version.
+                # The pacticipant version.
 Must be entered after the --pacticipant that it relates to.
+      [--ignore=IGNORE]
+                # The pacticipant name to ignore.
+Use once for each pacticipant being ignored.
+                A specific version can be ignored by also specifying a --version after the pacticipant name option.
+  -l, [--latest=[TAG]]
-  -l, [--latest=[TAG]]                     # Use the latest pacticipant version.
-Optionally specify a TAG to use the latest version with the specified tag.
+                # Use the latest pacticipant version.
+Optionally specify a TAG to use the
+                latest version with the specified tag.
+      [--to=TAG]
-      [--to=TAG]                           # This is too hard to explain in a short sentence.
+                # This is too hard to explain in a short sentence.
 Look at the examples.
-  -b, --broker-base-url=BROKER_BASE_URL    # The base URL of the Pact Broker -u, [--broker-username=BROKER_USERNAME]  # Pact Broker basic auth username -p, [--broker-password=BROKER_PASSWORD]  # Pact Broker basic auth password -k, [--broker-token=BROKER_TOKEN]        # Pact Broker bearer token -o, [--output=OUTPUT]                    # json or table
+  -o, [--output=OUTPUT]
+                # json or table

                 # Default: table
-  -v, [--verbose], [--no-verbose]          # Verbose output.
-Default: false
+      [--retry-while-unknown=TIMES]
-      [--retry-while-unknown=TIMES]        # The number of times to retry while there is an unknown verification result (ie. the provider verification is likely still running)
+                # The number of times to retry while there is an unknown verification result
+                (ie. the provider verification is likely still running)

                 # Default: 0
+      [--retry-interval=SECONDS]
-      [--retry-interval=SECONDS]           # The time between retries in seconds.
+                # The time between retries in seconds.
 Use in conjuction with --retry-while-unknown

                 # Default: 10
+  -b, --broker-base-url=BROKER_BASE_URL
+                # The base URL of the Pact Broker
+  -u, [--broker-username=BROKER_USERNAME]
+                # Pact Broker basic auth username
+  -p, [--broker-password=BROKER_PASSWORD]
+                # Pact Broker basic auth password
+  -k, [--broker-token=BROKER_TOKEN]
+                # Pact Broker bearer token
+  -v, [--verbose], [--no-verbose]
+                # Verbose output.
+Default: false

 Description:
-  Returns exit code 0 or 1, indicating whether or not the specified pacticipant versions are compatible.
-Prints out the relevant pact/verification details.
+  Returns exit code 0 or 1, indicating whether or not the specified application (pacticipant) versions are compatible (ie. safe to deploy).
+Prints out the relevant pact/verification details, indicating any missing or failed verification results.

-  The environment variables PACT_BROKER_BASE_URL, PACT_BROKER_BASE_URL_USERNAME and PACT_BROKER_BASE_URL_PASSWORD may be used instead of their respective command line options.
+  The environment variables PACT_BROKER_BASE_URL, PACT_BROKER_USERNAME and PACT_BROKER_PASSWORD may be used instead of their respective command line options.
 ```